2 Pianos 4 Hands

 *The actor or stage manager appears through the courtesy of Actors’ Equity Association.

-THE HEART SELLERS previews begin on Wednesday, Jan.
-8. Opening Night is set for Saturday, Jan.
-11, at 8 pm.
-The play runs Wednesday, Jan.
-8, to Sunday, Feb.
-2, with performances on Wednesdays and Thursdays at 7 pm, Fridays and Saturdays at 8 pm, and Saturday and Sunday matinees at 2 pm and Sundays at 7 pm.
-Added matinee performances at 2pm on Friday, Jan.
-10, and Wednesday, Jan.
-29. A talkback session with the director and cast is scheduled for Jan.
-17.
+EISENHOWER: THIS PIECE OF GROUND previews begins on Wednesday, October 22.
+Opening Night is set for Saturday, October 25, at 8 pm.
+The play runs Wednesday, October 22, to Sunday, November 23, with performances on Wednesdays and Thursdays at 7 pm, Fridays and Saturdays at 8 pm, and Saturday and Sunday matinees at 2 pm and Sundays at 7 pm.
+Added matinee performances at 2pm on Friday, October 24, and Wednesday, November 12.
+A talkback session with the director and cast is scheduled for October 31.

 BIOS: